HMS Commonwealth: Pre-First World War

-World War I
+First World War

 Upon the outbreak of the First World War in August 1914, the 3rd Battle Squadron, at the time under the command of Vice Admiral Edward Bradford, was assigned to the Grand Fleet and based at Rosyth, where it was reinforced with the five Duncan-class battleships, It was used to supplement the Grand Fleet's cruisers on the Northern Patrol.
 On 6 August, the day after Britain declared war on Germany, elements of the Grand Fleet sortied to inspect the coast of Norway in search of a German naval base violating Norwegian neutrality.
 Commonwealth and the rest of the 3rd Battle Squadron provided distant support to the operation.
 No such base was found, and the ships returned to port the next day.
 On 14 August, the ships of the Grand Fleet went to sea for battle practice before conducting a sweep into the North Sea later that day and into 15 August.
 During sweeps by the fleet, she and her sisters often steamed at the heads of divisions of the far more valuable dreadnoughts, where they could protect the dreadnoughts by watching for mines or by being the first to strike them.
 On 2 November 1914, the squadron was detached to reinforce the Channel Fleet and was rebased at Portland.
 It returned to the Grand Fleet on 13 November 1914.

 On 14 December, the 1st Battlecruiser Squadron, 2nd Battle Squadron, and accompanying cruisers and destroyers left port to intercept the German forces preparing to raid Scarborough, Hartlepool and Whitby.
 On the first reports of contact with German units on the morning of 16 December, the Grand Fleet commander, Admiral John Jellicoe, ordered Bradford to take the 3rd Battle Squadron to support the ships in contact at 10:00.
 Four hours later, they met the 1st and 4th Battle Squadrons, en route from Scapa Flow, though they failed to reach the German High Seas Fleet before the latter withdrew.
 The Grand Fleet remained at sea until late on 17 December, at which point the 3rd Battle Squadron was ordered back to Rosyth.
 Commonwealth and the rest of the squadron joined the Grand Fleet for another sweep into the North Sea on 25 December.
 The fleet returned to its ports two days later, having failed to locate any German vessels.
 Commonwealth thereafter went into dry dock for a refit that lasted until February 1915.